dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/importing_responses.md

 | Debra Granik    |                     | (Answer)    | (Answer)    |

-Once you have your CSV, go to your project's Responses page and click &ldquo;Import responses&rdquo; in the lower left-hand corner.
+Once you have your CSV, go to your project's Responses page and click "Import responses" in the lower left-hand corner.

 ![Link to the Import responses page.](../images/import_1.png)

-Under &ldquo;File,&rdquo; select the CSV you would like to import, and press &ldquo;Preview your import.&rdquo; If you want to distinguish imported responses from those collected through Screendoor, specify a label on this screen as well.
+Under "File," select the CSV you would like to import, and press "Preview your import."
+If you want to distinguish imported responses from those collected through Screendoor, specify a label on this screen as well.
 If the label does not yet exist, we'll create it for you.

 ![The Import responses page.](../images/import_2.png)